 I guess guitar music isn’t dead on Spotify then.
 What about the genre for most subgenres?

+The metal and dance communities are pretty big on naming little niches and movements.
 What do you think of small scenes that don't get enough time to be a genre?
 Like chillwave, seapunk and vaporwave?

 Well, I do have chillwave and vaporwave on the musical map.
 They may not be as cleanly delineated as some others, but I think they still produce listening experiences with a discernible character.
 If I can't find (or the math can't find) at least 100 artists who could be working in that genre, in some loose sense, then I don't include it.
 I tolerate a lot of fuzziness.
 So, chillwave?
 Sure.
 Pirate metal, where there's kind of more like 8 bands rather than 100?
 No. So, not crabcore, not Paisley underground, not Tromso techno, basically.